sarkahn/dots-roguelike/Assets/Part1-HelloWorld/1.4-FieldOfView/README.md

 ```

-Extremely straightforward - we iterate the visible tiles and draw based on what's there.
+Extremely straightforward - we iterate the visible tiles and draw only what we can see.
 This alone gives us a nice FOV:

 ![](images~/fovnomemory.gif)

 We can improve on it though.
 We want to be able to remember the previous tiles we've seen, a typical feature in many roguelikes.
-Thankfully it's extremely simple since all our data is already represented so nicely.
+Thankfully it's extremely simple since all the data we would need is already represented in easy to retrieve components.

 ## Memory